 Business Experience: Mr. Wine, 47, is the Chairman and Chief Executive Officer of Polaris Industries Inc., a worldwide manufacturer and marketer of innovative high-performance motorized products.
 He has served as Chairman since 2013, and Chief Executive Officer since 2008.
 Mr. Wine served as President of Fire Safety Americas, a division of United Technologies Corporation, from 2007 to 2008.
 Prior to that time, Mr. Wine held various senior leadership positions at Danaher Corporation and Honeywell International, Inc. from 1996 to 2007.

 - Polaris Industries Inc. since 2008 (Technology Committee)

 - Terex Corporation since 2011 (Audit and Compensation Committees)

-Mr. Wine’s experience as the Chief Executive Officer of a large international manufacturing company gives him broad and valuable experience in a consumer business with a focus on growing operations within domestic and overseas markets.
+Skills and Qualifications: Mr. Wine’s experience as the Chairman and Chief Executive Officer of a large international manufacturing company gives him broad and valuable experience in a consumer business with a focus on growing operations within domestic and overseas markets.
 He contributes to the Board a current perspective on the governance and management environment gained from his leadership of a publicly traded company.